Dr-Sirius/Can-I-Go-Yet/README.md

 fyne package --os {Your Operating System} --src app
 ```

-if you don't want to use fyne you can simply run
+if you don't want to use fyne's build tool you can simply run
 ```
 go build app/main.go
 ```